tldr-pages/tldr/pages/linux/distrobox-create.md

 # distrobox-create

-> Manual page viewer for distrobox
+> Manual page viewer for distrobox.

 - Create a distrobox: